 Influence on Islamic Armies

 In the Middle East, the Mongols’ impact was profound.
 The destructive sack of Baghdad (1258) ended the Abbasid Caliphate, but later Mongol rulers such as Ghazan Khan (Ilkhanate) converted to Islam and adopted Persian administrative methods while retaining Mongol military traditions.
 The Mamluks of Egypt, who defeated the Mongols at Ain Jalut (1260), were forced to adapt their own tactics to counter Mongol mobility.
 They increased the use of mounted archers, improved their intelligence networks, and developed a more flexible command structure—all directly inspired by their Mongol adversaries.
-The legacy of Mongol warfare can be seen in the later tactics of Timur (Tamerlane), who consciously modeled his armies on those of Genghis Khan, using horse archers, feigned retreats, and mass terror to build his empire.
+The legacy of Mongol warfare can be seen in the later tactics of Timur (Tamerlane), who consciously modeled his armies on those of Genghis Khan, using horse archers, feigned retreats, and mass terror to build an empire that stretched from Anatolia to India.

 Medieval Europe and the Mongol Threat